 If you want to attract more deer, and grow bigger deer on your land and you still haven't planted chestnuts, you're missing out.
 The cultivation of hybrid chestnut varieties, like ours, that are resistant to chestnut blight have made it possible to plant chestnuts again in North America.
 (See our previous post to learn why blight resistant varieties are necessary) Since these varieties have become available, hunters and land managers everywhere have started planting them with big results.

 Chestnuts also have another advantage over other plantings.
 They're very low maintenance and they'll last a lifetime.
-Other plantings like clover, alfalfa, corn, etc. require being able to work the ground, replanting year after year, applying tons of expensive fertilizer, mowing, and weed control.
+Other plantings like clover, alfalfa, corn, etc. require landowners to work the ground, replanting year after year, applying tons of expensive fertilizer, mowing, and providing weed control.
 If not cared for and replanted every year, they're gone.
-With chestnuts, you don't even need to be able to work the ground, just dig your hole, plant, and aside from providing some water the first year, no other maintenance is necessary.
-Just sit back and watch them grow for 3-5 years and you'll have trees that are producing the most attractive whitetail food source available without having to do work every year.
+With chestnuts, you don't even need to be able to work the ground at all.
+Just dig your hole, plant, and aside from providing some water the first year, no other maintenance is necessary.
+Just sit back and watch them grow for 2-5 years and you'll have trees that are producing the most attractive whitetail food source available without having to do work every year.

 These trees will not only produce for you, they'll still be around for your grandkids too.
 The honey hole that you create for yourself will still be a great hunting spot for generations to come.
 Chestnuts aren't just a great investment for you, they're a legacy you can leave behind.
 Get started planting them today, head over to our shop page to order your seedlings before we sell out for the year.